UPCOMING EVENTS

 The Compassion Consortium sponsors or suggests a book, film or compassionate practice for you to consider that relates to our mission.
 Please join us to discuss and exchange thoughts regarding the topic being explored and its meaning to you.
 When possible, we will be joined by the book’s author, the film maker, or someone who is an expert in the compassionate practice being discussed.

-Join us on January 19, 2025 for oour next Sunday Service.
-We'll share our commitment to interspecies spirituality through reflection, meditation, music, fellowship, and a special coversation with Christina Nellist of Pan-Orthodox Concern for Animals.
+Join us on April 13, 2025 for our next Sunday Service.
+We'll share our commitment to interspecies spirituality through reflection, meditation, music, fellowship, and a special conversation with Wayne Hsiung.

-The Emotional Support Group for Animal Activists meets the second Monday of every month at 5:00 PM Pacific / 6:00 PM Mountain / 7 PM Central / 8 PM Eastern
+The Discussion Circle for Animal Activists & Caregivers meets the second Monday of every month at 5:00 PM Pacific / 6:00 PM Mountain / 7 PM Central / 8 PM Eastern

-The Compassion Consortium, in conjunction with Vegan Meditation, is offering a weekly online peaceful half-hour of vegan-oriented meditation and mindful sharing.
+The Compassion Consortium, in conjunction with Vegan Meditation, is offering a bi-weekly online peaceful half-hour of vegan-oriented meditation and mindful sharing.

-We’ll meditate together in silence for 15 minutes, then share brief thoughts on a topic related to compassion, mindfulness or veganism.
+We’ll meditate together in silence, then share brief thoughts on a topic related to compassion, mindfulness or veganism.
 Our aim through this practice is to cultivate greater internal peace and presence, and to bring greater mindfulness and compassion to our interactions with the external world and all its inhabitants.
 David Simon, the Chair of the Compassion Consortium Advisory Board, will host each week.

-We meet Monday evenings at 6pm Pacific / 7pm MT / 8pm CT / 9pm ET.
+We meet Monday evenings at 6pm Pacific / 7pm MT / 8pm CT / 9pm ET for 45 minutes every first and third Monday of each month.

 Animal Companion Loss Grief Support Group